XinFinOrg/Developer-Resource/docs/dapp/infactor.io/conduct-a-poc.md

       git config --global user.email "youremail@domain.com"

 **a.
 Clone repository**

   Run the following commands on your terminal.

     git clone [https://github.com/XinFinOrg/XinFin-Node.git](https://github.com/XinFinOrg/XinFin-Node.git)

     cd XinFin-Node

-The git clone command will create a new folder XinFin-Node.
-Cd XinFin-Node command changes the current directory to XinFin-Node
+The git clone command will create a new folder XinFin-Node.  cd XinFin-Node command changes the current directory to XinFin-Node

 **b.
 Install docker & docker-compose**

     sudo ./install\_docker.sh

 The above command will install docker and docker-compose for you.

 **c.
 Update .env file with details**

-Copy a env.example file from XinFin-Node directory and name it as a .env
+- Copy a env.example file from XinFin-Node directory and name it as a .env

-Open .env file and edit values for following
+- Open .env file and edit values for following

       INSTANCE_NAME : A Display name of your masternode CONTACT_DETAILS : Your Email ID

 <p>
     <img src="../../../developer-html/assets/images/infactor/xinfin-node.png"/>
 </p>

 <p>
     <img src="../../../developer-html/assets/images/infactor/masternode-.env.png"/>
 </p>

 **d.
 Start your Node**

     sudo docker-compose -f docker-services.yml up -d